kolganovaanna/Final-Project-Proposal/Main_Protocol.md

 ATTAGATACCCNNGTAGTCC
 ```

-Next, we I wrote scripts for our files under 'scripts/cutadapt1.sh' (for SRR14784363) and 'scripts/cutadapt2.sh' (For SRR14784377).
-Let's see how the script worked for the samples:
+Next, we I wrote scripts for our files under 'scripts/cutadapt1.sh' (for SRR14784363) and 'scripts/cutadapt2.sh' (For SRR14784377).Let's see how the script worked for the samples:

 ```bash
 sbatch scripts/cutadapt1.sh